flimflam-austin/hugo-cms-test/content/quick_reads/20210211-what-the-who-is-doing-in-china/index.md

       “**extremely rare**,” and that reported lab security made it “very unlikely anything could escape from such a place.”

-      * Questions remain. _The Wall Street Journal_ asked if the Wuhan Institute of Virology lab was “genetically altering” existing coronaviruses.
+      * Questions remain._The Wall Street Journal_ asked if the Wuhan Institute of Virology lab was “genetically altering” existing coronaviruses.
 WHO didn’t directly answer, but said they hope to better clarify claims around any studies.
     _key: 86c58504affc
   - order: 6
+    useCheckmark: true
     body: >-
       First blocking investigators & later calling it a misunderstanding, the Chinese gov't says the new coronavirus potentially started outside China